joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-15-final-jeopardy.md

 ### Simple model

 We can make a first pass at the answer with an audacious approximation.
-The number of cases where the thresholded bonus gets applied (handing the player $\$1,000$ to bet with) are relatively few, so if we ignore them it shouldn't have a huge impact on the answer.
+The cases where the thresholded bonus gets applied (handing the player $\\$1,000$ to bet with) are relatively few, so if we ignore them it shouldn't have a huge impact on the answer.

 Putting them to the side, we can focus on the core of the bonus mechanism: allowing the player to bet their accumulated winnings.